These are the best games available on the Oculus Quest 2

 Tetris no longer has a monopoly on colored shapes

 When you think of puzzlers, your brain almost indelibly goes to Tetris.
-The catchy tunes and hypnotizing movement of the pieces is only broken by the speed at which you have to keep up in order to win.
+The catchy tunes and hypnotizing movement of the pieces are only broken by the speed you have to keep up to win.
 So what if you took Tetris and made it decidedly more zen?
 That's maybe a semi-decent description of Cubism, a 3D puzzler that only makes sense in VR space, as it makes you feel like you're picking up physical colorful shapes and trying to fit them into another hollow shape.

-What seems like an incredibly simple formula at first makes way for a brain-teasingly good time that's earned the game a nearly flawless score on the Oculus Store — and earned it many awards in the process.
+What seems like a straightforward formula at first makes way for a brain-teasingly good time that's earned the game a nearly flawless score on the Oculus Store — and earned it many awards in the process.
 There's nothing quite like getting lost in the zone of solving puzzles only to find yourself emerge from VR a few hours later.
 Later puzzles are deceptively difficult, especially given the ease at which the game pulls you in.

 It's truly the perfect example of a pick-up-and-play VR game since you can jump in for a few minutes at a time.
 Built-in hand-tracking support is fun and lends credence to this feeling, although you may want to stick to using controllers if hand tracking gets wonky, which happen son the Quest.
 Cubism developer Thomas Van Bouwel has been teasing "hand tracking 2.0" on Twitter lately, which means it might get a second wind as a must-use feature for the game.
 Either way, pick it up.
 Your brain will thank me later. —Nick Sutrich